 I would definitely say my dad inspired me to stay involved with tech.
 I could tell as a kid he really loved his job working with computers and he kept me interested in learning new things about computers.

-How has your life changed since becoming a professional programmer compared to if you hadn’t learned to code?
+How has your life improved since becoming a professional programmer?

 My life has definitely changed for the better.
 I think my life is on a much different path than I originally was on right out of college.
 Before doing my startup I thought I wanted to go into hedge funds and investing.
 Right out of college I was going to all these networking events, reading books about hedge funds, etc.